aws-samples/genai-messaging-hotel-assistant/README.md

     [`CfnCustomResource`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnCustomResource.html) that
     sets the API Gateway-backed backend as the Webhook for the Telegram Bot.
   - [`telegram_api`](lambda/telegram_api): Lambda code for handling the Telegram Webhook requests.
+* [`resources`](resources): Folder with Agent definition resources.
+Today it contains a text document with the base agent prompt.
 * [`app.py`](app.py): Main entrypoint for the code.
 Won't typically be executed directly but with `cdk` as described in the [setup](#setup) section.